inivekin/abosa/abosa.typ

 ahead is what I can't prevent, a force withoot concept o me, nae mean or kind, but ignorant.
-Errything that's done is undone when I settle tae the rhythm,
-Predictably my life is run
-wi chaos fae algorithm.
 ```]

 #colbreak()